-The Fund is subjected to International Swaps and Derivatives Association (ISDA) arrangements with their derivative counterparty, State Street US.
+The Fund is subjected to International Swaps and Derivatives Association (ISDA) arrangements with various derivative counterparties.
 According to the terms of the ISDA arrangements with the respective counterparties all the derivatives are settled on a net basis.

 The following table presents the recognised financial assets and liabilities that are subject to offsetting, or subject to enforceable master netting arrangements or other similar agreements but not offset, as at 31 March.
 The 'Net amount' row shows what the net position for each derivative type would be if all offset rights were exercised.